MimirHQ/glitterbomb/README.md

 ## Contributions

-If you create a bomb that you want to share with the community, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request/) and add it to this repository.
+If you create a bomb that you want to share with the community, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request/) and add it to this repository in the `community` folder.
 Community glitter bombs must meet these requirements:

 - [x] Can be used by any teachers or learners for free
 - [x] Uses a filename that is not already taken